smartscenes/sstk/ssc/README.md

 Server-side computing scripts
 =============================

-To run you need to have first built the STK client code (run `./build.sh` in the main scene-toolkit directory).
+To run, make sure that you have first built the STK client code (run `./build.sh` in the main scene-toolkit directory).

-Then, install all necessary dependencies by running `npm install`.
 After that, the following script commands are available:

 Use `--help` to get help for specific scripts.